Spirit-of-the-Wild - Things to Do

 Fishing is permitted throughout the area but opportunities are limited to bank fishing along canals and in scattered wetlands.
 Water levels fluctuate with seasonal rainfall.
 Appropriate licenses and permits are required

 Spirit-of-the-Wild WMA is an excellent place to view wildlife year-round.
 Wading birds of all types - ibis, herons, egrets, wood storks, roseate spoonbills - as well as Florida sandhill cranes, crested caracaras, kestrels, shrikes, wild turkey and white-tailed deer are regularly spotted.
-Request a copy or print the Spirit-of-the-Wild Bird List.
 Visit the Wildlife page for more information about the area's wildlife.

 Hiking and Biking

-Hike, bicycle or horseback ride along several miles of unpaved roads from fall through spring.
-Note that horses are prohibited during periods open to hunting
+Hikers can enjoy the nearly one-mile-long K-9 Gus Hiking Trail.
+Visitors can also hike, bicycle or horseback ride along several miles of unpaved roads from fall through spring.
+Note that horses are prohibited during periods open to hunting.

 Well-maintained, unpaved roads pass through a variety of natural communities and offer opportunities to observe wildlife, wildflowers, butterflies and much more.
 See the regulations summary brochure for hours of operation and vehicle use guidelines.